Black Cyclone

 Black Cyclone is a 1925 American silent Western film directed by Fred Jackman.
 The film stars Guinn "Big Boy" Williams, Kathleen Collins, and Rex the King of Wild Horses.
+The film survives.

 Plot

 As described in a film magazine review, Rex, a wild horse of the plains, courts The Lady, an aristocratic mare, but loses her when they wander into the valley ruled by Joe Pangle and his herd of horses.
-Pangle challenges Rex and defeats him in a fight.
+After a fight with Pangle, Rex retreats.

-Wounded and retreating, Rex stumbles into a stream and becomes trapped in quicksand.
-He is rescued by Jim Lawson, who pulls him free with his bare hands.
-That night, Rex repays the favor by driving off a pack of wolves that attack Lawson, and later, he fights a mountain lion to save the man's life.
+Rex stumbles into a stream on his way back and becomes trapped in quicksand.
+He is rescued by Jim Lawson, who pulls him out of the water.
+That night, Rex repays the favor by driving off a pack of wolves that had attacked Lawson, and later, he fights a mountain lion to save the man's life.

-Meanwhile, Jane Logan is pursued by Pangle, prompting Lawson to chase after them on horseback.
-When Lawson's horse is shot, Rex allows him to mount and continue the pursuit.
-As Lawson and Pangle engage in a brutal fight, Rex, inspired by the battle, attacks Pangle once more.
-Together, Lawson and Rex emerge victorious.
-In the end, The Lady returns to Rex, and Jane reunites with Lawson.
+Then, Pangle pursues Jane Logan, and Lawson chases after them on horseback.
+When Lawson's horse is shot, Rex allows him to mount.
+Rex assists Lawson once more, helping him defeat Pangle in the climactic fight.
+The Lady reunites with Rex, and Jane returns to Lawson.